drwpow/vite-plugin-bundlesize/README.md

   });
 ```

-This requires you run `npx bundlesize` after every build to throw an error (including in CI).
+If `allowFail: true` is set, you’ll have to run `npx bundlesize` after every build to throw an error (including in CI).

 ## All options